labasef/open-ai-api/README.md

 ```
 - You ca also provide your API key directly in the code even though it is not recommended
 - The script depends on the following python packages: dotenv, openai, requests
-- You may want to replace the shebang (#!) in the header to point to the correct python interpreter / environment
+- You may want to replace the shebang (#!) in the header to point to the correct python interpreter or environment

+# Dall-e

 ## Usage